risavkarna/blog/ckjpct7t40d3d8ls17okm5u2j.md

 > “Now he has departed this strange world a little ahead of me. [...]
 That signifies nothing.
 For us believing physicists, the distinction between past, present, and future is only a stubbornly persistent illusion.”

 ## Time on 1, 2, 3, or more planes

+## The Higher Dimensions of Time and The n-Onions